Diana9g/emg-ai-gesture-recognition/README.md

 5. Real-time prediction using Python
 6. Communication with ROS nodes
 7. Execution of actions in Unity simulation (Niryo One robot)

+## Key Features

+- Real-time EMG signal processing
+- LSTM-based gesture recognition
+- Integration with ROS for robotic control
+- Unity simulation of Niryo One robot
+- End-to-end pipeline from signal to action